 Commercial Property Executive has an ample library of archived webinars targeted at commercial real estate professionals.
 These webinars are free, but some do require going through the step of registering them before being able to view them.

-BoomTown has several live, free webinars coming up in the upcoming months, with topics that vary from tech-based to planning ahead for 2021.
+BoomTown has several live, free webinars coming up in the upcoming months, with topics that vary from tech-based to planning ahead for new trends.
 The company’s website also has several free archived webinars available right now on-demand, once you register with your email address.

 The Residential Real Estate Council has a robust library of archived webinars, all helpfully organized by topical categories.
 While some are available for free, others will cost $60 to view.
 The Residential Real Estate Council also notes how many continuing education credits each webinar provides.

-The real estate management software company is offering live webinars at the beginning of April specific to dealing with COVID-19 and its impact on real estate.
+The real estate management software company offers a variety of webinars spanning different topics.
 Separate webinars will be available in both multifamily and commercial subject areas, and it’s free to register.

 Bayfield, a company that develops leadership, finance and management trainings, also has a variety of largely introductory real estate-related webinars in their archives and live webinars to come in the next few months.
 These are free to register, and a few focus on topics relevant to international markets, for those interested in branching out to these markets.